 Completing a census of Exoplanets to help answer new questions about the potential for life in the universe: How common are solar systems like our own?
 What kinds of planets exist in the cold, outer regions of planetary systems?
 What determines the habitability of Earth-like worlds?
 This census makes use of a technique that can find exoplanets down to a mass only a few times that of the Moon.

-WFIRST will offer a Guest Observer program that supports community-based observing programs.
-While the baseline mission emphasizes the dark-energy and exoplanet measurements, the additional surveys carried out via the guest observer program will exploit WFIRST's unique capabilities to substantially broaden the science return of the mission.
-The Guest Observer program will provide broad support to many fields of astrophysics in the tradition of HST, no doubt with the same astonishing results of new, creative, field-changing science.
-In an extended mission, the Guest Observer program would likely become the dominant part of the WFIRST mission.
+WFIRST will offer a General Observer program that supports community-based observing programs.
+While the baseline mission emphasizes the dark-energy and exoplanet measurements, the additional surveys carried out via the General Observer program will exploit WFIRST's unique capabilities to substantially broaden the science return of the mission.
+The General Observer program will provide broad support to many fields of astrophysics in the tradition of HST, no doubt with the same astonishing results of new, creative, field-changing science.
+In an extended mission, the General Observer program would likely become the dominant part of the WFIRST mission.
 HST has demonstrated clearly that the combination of a powerful facility and peer-reviewed proposals has the greatest impact in advancing the extraordinarily broad field of astrophysics research.